This post may contain affiliate links. Please read our disclosure policy.

 - Strawberry Rhubarb Galette

 Old Fashioned Strawberry Ice Cream

 - Combine the strawberries with the lemon juice and 1/4 cup of the sugar in a bowl.
 Toss until the ingredients are well incorporated and allow to macerate in the refrigerator for several hours to let the natural juice of the strawberry come out.

 - In a large bowl, whisk together egg yolks.
 Add granulated and brown sugars as well as salt and whisk together until lightened in color and smooth.

-- Pour the half and half, the heavy cream, and the vanilla bean into a medium saucepan, over medium heat.
+- Pour the whole milk, the heavy cream, and the vanilla bean into a medium saucepan, over medium heat.
 Bring the mixture just to a simmer, stirring occasionally while pressing onto the vanilla beans to extract the flavor and the seeds, and then remove the pot from the heat.